0ffffffffh/dragondance/README.md

 In this case, the result will be set to the rvar and it's previous coverage value destroyed immediately.
 Because this was a logical object and should be deleted to prevent object leakage.
 If you want to destroy a variable that it contained a physical coverage object, you have to call `discard` built-in to do.
 All built-ins will be detailed below.

+You can write complex scripts using nested built-in calls, you can write something like so:

+`cres = diff(intersect(a, load("another.log"), c, d), sum(e,f) )`

+you don't have to write the logic line by line.

 ### Built-in References

 The following API documentations and their behaviors may change until reached final version.